KiraiEEE/the-dummy-API/README.md

 **Cool, right?
 I told you it was simple!**

-To make more simpler just run the RUN_API.bat then RUN_APP.bat
+To make it more simple just run the RUN_API.bat then RUN_APP.bat